 The case was also settled out of court.
-It seems like no matter how much money Bone Thugs-n-Harmony make, it’s never enough.
-They’re always fighting over something and usually it’s money that is at the root of their problems.
+It seems like no matter how much money Bone Thugs-n-Harmony makes, it’s never enough.
+They’re always fighting over something and usually, it’s money that is at the root of their problems.

 Let’s hope they can finally put all this drama behind them and focus on making more great music for their fans!

 Who was Kicked Out of Bone Thugs?